Debra Gonsher Vinik: Biography

 Dr. Gonsher Vinik worked as a producer at Bravo Magazine and was head of production for both CBS/Fox Video and Scanline Video.
-She earned her Ph.D. in Theatre Criticism from the City University of New York and is currently a Professor and Coordinator of the Liberal Arts & Sciences Program at Bronx Community College at the City University of New York.
+She earned her Ph.D. in Theatre Criticism from the Graduate Center of the City University of New York and is currently a Professor and Coordinator of the Liberal Arts & Sciences Program at Bronx Community College at the City University of New York.

 She is based in New York.

 Work

 Dr. Gonsher Vinik has produced and written 21 documentaries, twelve of which have been nominated for Emmy awards and six of which have won the honors: And The Gates Opened (2007), The Eternal Light (2008), Yearning To Belong (2009), Divine Prescription: Stories of Faith, Health and Community (2013), Beauty of their Dreams (2017), Brightness of Noon, part II (2019).
 Her films have appeared at festivals worldwide.
 Her latest work is Attention Must Be Paid: Women Lost in the Opioid Crisis a 90-minute feature documentary has been shown at live conferences and streamed to thousands in 2022, prior to airing as an expanded 2-part series on ABC, entitled Listen to the Silence.

-Her films generally focus on sicial justice issues from a multi faith perspective and address such subjects as community and inclusion for persons with disabilities, hunger in America, intimate partner violence, healthcare, immigration and advocating for girls' education worldwide.
+Her films generally focus on social justice issues from a multi-faith perspective and address such subjects as community and inclusion for disabled people, hunger in America, intimate partner violence, healthcare, immigration, and advocating for girls' education worldwide.

 Vinik has written two books and one textbook: